nemisj/docs/cv.md

 * Architecturing and implementing schema based persistence layer ( using node.js, mongo and websockets. )

-This machinary helps Informaat to extend Domain Model of an application  without need to touch any part of the backend code and enables us to have immediate realtime persistence within the browser.
-While backend and schemas are relational, data on the client is Document based, which gives developers power and freedom to work with it.
+This machinery helps Informaat to extend Domain Model of an application  without need to touch any part of the backend code and enables us to have immediate real-time persistence within the browser.
+While backend and schema's are relational, data on the client is Document based, which gives developers power and freedom to work with it.

 * Building single-page data-driven client framework for Customer Experience Platform ( CXP ) “Dialogica” ( using knockout.js )